 You’ll experience the food of Vietnam better than you could at any food tour or touristy restaurant (including the ones Bill Clinton purportedly visited 20 years ago).

-It’s tailored for the tourist crowd so the prices and products reflect this.
+It’s tailored for the tourist crowd so the prices and products reflect this but it is a great introduction to the street stalls of Vietnam.
 It’s great for a first taste of the markets in Ho Chi Minh City, or if you have limited time.

 The vendors here have far more ‘broken’ English, assuming they speak any at all – unlike Ben Thanh market where they all speak English surprisingly well.